 What can you do?

 First, never assume your EHRs are accurate.
 Review your records through online portals whenever possible.
 And ask your doctor to print out appointment notes before you leave the office.
 Read them over and notify the office if you see mistakes.
-For more information, read 6 Dangers of Electronic Health Records.
+For more information, read How Common are Patient Identification Errors? and 6 Dangers of Electronic Health Records.